MEDICAL PROPERTIES TRUST, INC. - GuruFocus.com

 Did you lose money on investments in Medical Properties Trust?
 If so, please visit Medical Properties Trust, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, April 13, 2023 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Medical Properties Trust, Inc. ("MPT" or the "Company") (NYSE: MPW) between March 1, 2022 and February 22, 2023, inclusive (the "Class Period").
+NEW YORK, April 14, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Medical Properties Trust, Inc. (“MPT” or the “Company”) (: MPW) between March 1, 2022 and February 22, 2023, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Southern District of New York and alleges violations of the Securities Exchange Act of 1934.

 MPT operates as a real estate investment trust (“REIT”) that leases its facilities under long-term leases to providers of healthcare services, such as operators of general acute care hospitals, behavioral health facilities, inpatient physical rehabilitation facilities, long-term acute care hospitals, and freestanding ER/urgent care facilities.